 Welcome to the Beyond Photo Tips Photo Project: Environmental Portraits.
 In this post, we are going to look at what portraiture aims to do, have an overview of what Environmental Portraits are, and learn how you can get started off with Environmental Portraits.

 What Are Portraits?

 Portraits are images of people.
-They try to evoke an understanding between the viewer about the person being photographed.
+They try to evoke an understanding in the viewer about the person being photographed.
 Or at least that’s what the photographer is trying to do most of the time.
 Other times, he’s just trying to make the subject pretty.

 When you look at a portrait you wonder what the person in the photograph is like in character… are they serious, jovial, nutty, or geeky?
 Apart from their usual outlook, what other emotions are they likely to face on a daily basis?
 These are the questions that a strong portrait makes people think about, and hopefully, find answers to.